C06A/HALSpeL/hal-spel/README.md

 ### Actions on Resource

-The Client can call one or more follow chain methods on any Resource which supports them:
+The Client can call one or chain of multiple follow methods on any Resource which supports them:

 * `FETCH` -- to request existing Resource from the Server
 * `CREATE` -- to pass to the Server data to create a new Resource